teamqaqacraft/Cypress_Automation/README.md

     2. Navigate to the project directory:

-    (Navigate to the locally saved project through a command line) Select the Drive and select with the name of the directory where the repository was cloned.
+     - (Navigate to the locally saved project through a command line)
+     - Select the ***Drive*** and select <project-directory> with the name of the directory where the repository was cloned.
-        Select the drive where the repository was cloned.
-Example: D drive, E: drive etc.
+        - Select the drive where the repository was cloned.
+           *Example*: D drive, E: drive etc.

-        Select Project-directory:
+        - Select Project-directory:

         ```bash